datahub-project/datahub/docs-website/src/learn/business-glossary.md

 ---
 title: "What is a Business Glossary and How to Standardize It"
 description: Understand how a standardized business glossary aids in achieving consistency, compliance, and efficient data use.
-tags: ["Use Case", "For Data Governance Leads", "Business Glossary"]
+tags: ["Business Glossary", "Use Case", "For Data Governance Leads"]
-image: img/assets/business-glossary.jpg
+image: /img/learn/use-case-business-glossary.png
 hide_table_of_contents: false
 audience: ["Data Governance Leads"]
-short_title: "Business Glossary"
+date: 2024-06-03T05:00
 ---

 # What is a Business Glossary and How to Standardize It